KevinGastelum/Relational-Database-FCC/README.md

 2 Primary keys <br>
 2 Foreign keys <br>
 All columns should have NOT NULL constraint<br>
-**teams** Table should contain 24 rows after running bash script to pull our data into our DB<br>
+**teams** Table should contain 24 rows after running bash script (which fetches data into our DB)<br>
-**games** table should contain 32 rows after runnning bash script to pull our data into our DB<br>
+**games** table should contain 32 rows after runnning bash script (which fetches data into our DB)<br>
-Make sure each row and column contains a value and correct team ids are assigned to games table <br>
+Make sure each row and column contains a value, And correct team ids are assigned to games table <br>

 <!--
 t.teams needs columns team_id(Serial PKEY), name(UNIQUE), <br>